What is ISMS?

 If you were suddenly told you were in charge of ISMS, you might be wondering what that means

-but I think there are many people out there who are wondering, "
+I thought there might be many people who are wondering

-What is ISMS?"
-So I decided to write this article to help people learn a little more about ISMS.
+so I decided to write this article to help you understand ISMS a little better.

 What is ISMS?